TobikoData/sqlmesh/docs/concepts/models/model_kinds.md

 );
 ```

-Similar to `when_matched`, the `source` and `target` aliases are used to distinguish between the source and target columns.
+Similar to `when_matched`, the `source` and `target` aliases are used to distinguish between the source and target tables.

-Additionally, the use of [incremental_predicates](https://docs.getdbt.com/docs/build/incremental-strategy#about-incremental_predicates) in an existing dbt project is supported by resolving them to the equivalent SQLMesh `merge_filter`.
+If an existing dbt project uses the [incremental_predicates](https://docs.getdbt.com/docs/build/incremental-strategy#about-incremental_predicates) functionality, SQLMesh will automatically convert them into the equivalent `merge_filter` specification.

 ### Materialization strategy
 Depending on the target engine, models of the `INCREMENTAL_BY_UNIQUE_KEY` kind are materialized using the following strategies: